shoui520/shoui520.github.io/multilingual_docs/viet/yomicss.md

-# Yomichan Custom CSS
+# Yomitan Custom CSS

 !!! info "This is an optional tutorial."
-    If you want to setup Yomichan, you can find that [here](/yomitan) !!! info "Yomichan Update"
+    If you want to setup Yomitan, you can find that [here](/yomitan) !!! info "Yomitan Update"
-    Yomichan has been updated and since changed old classes and added new ones.
+    Yomitan has been updated and since changed old classes and added new ones.
 This guide will no longer work.
 Please come back later when this message has been removed.

-The appearance of the Yomichan pop-up window can be modified with custom [CSS](https://en.wikipedia.org/wiki/CSS) found in the settings.
+The appearance of the Yomitan pop-up window can be modified with custom [CSS](https://en.wikipedia.org/wiki/CSS) found in the settings.

 In the v2 settings page, it can be accessed by going into "Appearance" then "Configure custom CSS" and "Popup CSS"